jennybc/BIRS_13w5083/program.md

   * 9:05--9:45 Noah Simon, Estimating Many Effect-sizes Bayesian Estimation as a Frequentist
   * 9:45--10:10 Alexis Battle, Characterizing the genetic basis of transcriptome diversity through RNA-sequencing
   * 10:10--10:45 Davide Risso, The role of spike-in standards in the normalization of RNA-Seq

+### Abstracts (STILL BEING ADDED)

+__Keith Baggerly__ (MD Anderson Cancer Center) <a id="baggerly"></a>
+_When is Reproducibility an Ethical Issue?
+Genomics, Personalized Medicine, and Human Error_
+Modern high-throughput biological assays let us ask detailed questions about how diseases operate, and promise to let us personalize therapy.
+Careful data processing is essential, because our intuition about what the answers “should” look like is very poor when we have to juggle thousands of things at once.
+When documentation of such processing is absent, we must apply “forensic bioinformatics” to work from the raw data and reported results to infer what the methods must have been.
+We will present several case studies where simple errors may have put patients at risk.
+This work has been covered in both the scientific and lay press, and has prompted several journals to revisit the types of information that must accompany publications.
+We discuss steps we take to avoid such errors, and lessons that can be applied to large data sets more broadly.